 Sadly, many people get scared of bees because of some common misconceptions.
-There remains a constant debate among the beekeepers on whether or not to inform your neighbours about the beekeeping hobby.
+There remains a constant debate among beekeepers on whether or not to inform their neighbours about the beekeeping hobby.
 Beekeeping should not be a secret; however, it does not imply that you should educate your neighbours beforehand.

 - Unpredictable behaviour of bees

 The best thing about honeybees is that they are unpredictable; the same can turn out to be a bad one sometimes.
 Bees are independent beings that do fantastic service for our living.
 However, their unpredictable nature can have concerns in close ranges.
 Bees are determinant and can access what they want even if it causes discomfort to human beings.
 Also, bees can swarm sometimes and impact the nearby areas, including the neighbourhood.
 However, there are many tactics to reduce the chances of honey bee swarming greatly.